gustsu/30-days-of-vue/README.md

 **Today's Progress**: Continued with [Vue Mastery - Real World Vue JS](https://www.vuemastery.com/courses/real-world-vue-js/real-world-intro)

 **Thoughts**: Learned about the vue router and client side routing.
 Excited to finish [Vue Mastery - Real World Vue JS](https://www.vuemastery.com/courses/real-world-vue-js/real-world-intro) so I can move onto some projects of my own.
-Tutorials are nice there is nothing like doing it yourself to learn something new.
+Tutorials are nice but there is nothing like doing it yourself to learn something new.

 **Link(s) to work**: [vuemastery-course2](https://github.com/gustsu/vuemastery-course2)